nickbrandt/GitLab/doc/administration/integration/kroki.md

 ### Docker

-With Docker, you can just run a container like this:
+With Docker, run a container like this:

 ```shell
 docker run -d --name kroki -p 8080:8000 yuzutech/kroki
 ```

-The **Kroki URL** will be the hostname of the server running the container.
+The **Kroki URL** is the hostname of the server running the container.

-[`yuzutech/kroki`](https://hub.docker.com/r/yuzutech/kroki) image contains the following diagrams libraries out-of-the-box:
+The [`yuzutech/kroki`](https://hub.docker.com/r/yuzutech/kroki) image contains the following diagrams libraries out-of-the-box:

 - [Bytefield](https://bytefield-svg.deepsymmetry.org/)
 - [Ditaa](http://ditaa.sourceforge.net)